fabiang/true-combat/README.md

 ./tce
 ```

-(the command can take extra arguments)
+The command can take extra arguments.

+### Windows

+Double click TCE in the folder where you've unpacked the archive.

 ## License